TheRenegadeCoder/sample-programs/docs/projects/selection-sort/index.md

   - auroq
 ---

+In this article, we'll tackle Selection Sort, an inefficient sorting algorithm.

 ## Description

 Selection sort is an algorithm that operates on two lists, one of sorted elements and one of unsorted.